oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 ### Benefit to oVirt

 *   The limitations on network names seem arbitrary and annoy users.
+*   When importing a network from Neutron, we'd like to refer to it with its Neutron-native name, not some partly-legible shorthand.
 *   It's plain wrong to expose Linux's IFNAMSIZ all the way up to the GUI.

 ### Dependencies / Related Features